 Wealthsimple Smart Savings FAQs

 How long does it take to withdraw funds?
 It takes two business days to move money from your Smart Savings to your bank account.
 You can withdraw funds at any time without penalty.

 What are the fees?
 Wealthsimple charges a 0.25% fee which has already been deducted from the posted interest rate.
 So what you see is what you get i.e. the 2% is what your money earns for you after fees have been accounted for.
 For their investment accounts, you pay 0.50% per year for assets less than $100,000 and 0.40%, if your assets exceed $100,000.

 What’s the interest rate for Smart Savings?
 You currently earn 2% on deposits of up to $100,000.
 If your account exceeds $100,000, the excess amount earns interest at a slightly lower rate (weighted average), depending on what their partner banks are offering. **No longer offered to new clients.

 What other accounts does Wealthsimple offer?
 In addition to Smart Savings, Wealthsimple offers investment accounts for TFSAs, RRSPs, RESPs, LIRAs, RRIFs, corporate and joint accounts.
 They also offer Wealthsimple Trade which is a brokerage service that allows you to buy and sell thousands of stocks and ETFs commission-free.

 How do I open a Wealthsimple account?
 Registering for a new account is easy and only takes about 5 minutes.
-Get started here.
+Get started here and get $50 free.

 Downsides of Digital Banking